When you see a neighborhood for the first time, the most important thing

 and rates of infant mortality.

-In addition, of note, 60.3% of the children in this area
+Also of note, 69.9% of the children in this area

 live in poverty; an extraordinarily high percentage compared to other